When I’m asked about the foods I miss most from home, friends get incredulous when I mention Mom’s tong sui or “sugar water.”

 Interestingly, the sea coconut I’ve been talking about so far—and what every Asian restaurant menu and canned fruit label claims is sea coconut—is not true sea coconut (Lodoicea maldivica), but rather the fruit of the toddy palm (Borassus flabellifer).
 Ask for the fruit of the toddy palm, though, and you’ll be met with blank stares.
 The true sea coconut is a protected species, endemic to only two of the 115 Seychelle Islands.
 Export is strictly controlled, with each fruit bearing a government-issued serial tag.
 Once believed to grow from a mythical tree on the bottom of the sea, sea coconut shells were coveted and adorned with priceless gems by European nobles in the 16th century.

 I haven't had true sea coconut, and doubt I ever will.
 But I reckon the fruit of the toddy palm plays second fiddle to none.
 A convenient alternative to the fresh fruit are the cans of prepared “honey sea coconut” stocked in groceries.
 You may not get the medicinal properties derived from making tong sui from scratch, but if all you’re after is a tasty dessert, the canned version more than suffices.
 Simply chill before serving with a twist of lime, or fancy it up by adding items like lychees, longans and pineapple-stuffed rambutans.
 Yum!

 This marks the end of the Tropical Fruit Feast series, folks.
-Over the summer, we’ve eaten our way through jackfruit, rambutans and pulasans, starfruit, sapodillas, wampee fruit, longans, snakefruit, lychees, and red-fleshed dragonfruit.
+Wwe’ve eaten our way through jackfruit, rambutans and pulasans, starfruit, sapodillas, wampee fruit, longans, snakefruit, lychees, and red-fleshed dragonfruit.
 We have probably eaten our weight in fruit and are very glad the feasting was done close to the source, away from scary prices.
-Next week, it’s back to the regular Snapshots from Asia for more eating!
+Read our Snapshots from Asia for more eating!